-BCC offers a general education program that follows the core structure required by the City University of New York.
-This university-wide general education program, known as "Pathways," was implemented in fall of 2013.
+BCC offers a general education program that follows the general education core structure implemented across CUNY in 2013, known as "Pathways."
 Pathways requires 30 core credits for students in Associate of Arts (AA) and Associate of Science (AS) programs, with 12 credits in the "Required Core" and 18 credits in the "Flexible Core."
 Associate of Applied Science (AAS) students are required to take 21 total core credits.
 (See Pathways Core).
+The BCC Senate voted (June 16, 2016) to adopt the CUNY Pathways Core Curriculum as the singular general education program at BCC, replacing the BCC model, first adopted in 2004.

-As is clear from reviewing the common core structure, the core requirements are not based primarily on academic disciplines; instead, they are based on student learning outcomes (SLOs).
+A review of the common core structure demonstrates that the core requirements are based on student learning outcomes (SLOs).
 The SLO foundation of the Pathways core ensures that, regardless of the courses a student takes, or in which discipline, certain learning outcomes are common to all student experiences.
 Note, however, that there is also flexibility in Pathways area SLOs, particularly in the flexible core that allows it to accommodate the perspectives brought by different subjects and academic disciplines.
+Waivers were initially granted for science courses that did not meet Pathways SLOs, but efforts are underway to align those SLOs.

-There are a number of themes found throughout the Pathways core.
-One key theme is the fostering of critical thinking skills.
-This is found both in the summary of Essential Learning Goals of Pathways as well as throughout the SLOs of the Pathways core.
-Many SLOs in the Required Core emphasize the importance of critical thinking and reasoning, as well as the application of this essential intellectual skill.
+There are several key themes found throughout the Pathways core, one of which is the fostering of critical thinking skills.
+This emphasis is found both in the summary of essential learning goals of Pathways as well as throughout the SLOs of the Pathways core.
 For example, in the Required Core Area A, English Composition, SLOs include "read and listen critically and analytically, including identifying an argument's major assumptions and assertions and evaluating its supporting evidence."
 In Required Core Area B, Mathematical and Quantitative Reasoning, one SLO requires that students "interpret and draw appropriate inferences from quantitative representations."
 The final area in the Required Core, Life and Physical Sciences, requires the application of the scientific method to explore natural phenomena on the basis of evidence.
-Further, the Flexible Core areas share three common SLOs, one of which is to "Evaluate evidence and arguments critically and analytically."
-This emphasis on critical thinking and analysis throughout the core prepares students to make well-reasoned judgments both in their academic fields of study as well as beyond it.
+Further, the Flexible Core areas share three common SLOs, one of which is to "evaluate evidence and arguments critically and analytically."
+This emphasis on critical thinking and analysis throughout the core prepares students to make well-reasoned judgments both in their academic field of study as well as beyond it.

 The Flexible Core features six liberal arts and sciences courses, with at least one course from each of the five areas and no more than two courses in any discipline or interdisciplinary field.
-See BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-BCC-CUNY

-<a href="Pathway
+See BCC-CUNY Pathways Flexible Common Core - Student Learning Outcomes for the specific learning outcomes for each Flexible Core area.